Turbulent solutions of the binormal flow and the 1D cubic Schr\"odinger equation: Existence of solutions generating several singularities and unique continuation

 { { }} where

-is a contraction on a small ball in $X^\gamma$.
+is a contraction on a small ball of the space $X^\gamma$ defined in \eqref{Xgamma}.
 The estimates in the fixed point arguments are based on integrations by parts from the nonresonant phases, which yield decay in time necessary for integration near zero.